AMIS-Services/kafka-introduction-workshop/lab1-looking-around-kafka/readme.md

 kafka-topics --list --zookeeper zookeeper-1:2181
 ```

-We can see that there are some technical topics, `_schemas` being the one, where the Confluent Schema Registry stores its schemas.
+We can see that there are no topics yet, apart from an internal (__confluent) topic.

 ### Creating a topic in Kafka